It’s very trendy to talk about data-driven marketing. Everybody’s claiming it’s the way of the future and almost everybody’s doing it.

 By collecting, processing, distilling and analyzing this data generated by the business, ecommerce marketers are able to:

-Data-driven marketing tools process this data so you see trends, correlations, insights, and results.
+Ecommerce analytics tools process this data so you see trends, correlations, insights, and results.
 This way, you understand better what works and what doesn’t, what’s a waste of money and time and so on.